What are the risk levels when working alone?

 Maintenance staff: Potential injuries from sharp objects or electrical hazards can occur when handling machines and systems.
 Work is also often carried out in confined spaces such as shafts, where employees are exposed to the risk of suffocation, lack of oxygen or hazardous gases.
 If no one is on hand to provide assistance or call the emergency services in an emergency, these accidents can have serious consequences.

-Employees in logistics: Industrial trucks such as forklift trucks, pallet trucks, conveyor belts and other equipment are used in many logistics activities.
+Employees in Logistics and transportationMany activities in logistics involve the use of industrial trucks such as forklift trucks, pallet trucks, conveyor belts or other equipment.
 This exposes employees to potential hazards such as collisions, falls and crushing injuries.
 Particular care must be taken when loading and unloading shelves, trucks, containers or other means of transport.
 Inadequate securing can lead to objects falling and causing injuries.

-Nursing staff or employees in social institutions: Working alone is nothing unusual for employees in social services, especially in care services.
+Nursing staff or employees in social institutionsFor employees in social services, especially in care services, working alone is nothing unusual.
 They are also confronted with a variety of risks in their work.
 On the care tour, you run the risk of tripping or falling, especially due to the time pressure that is often involved.
 In addition, care workers often encounter people who can become unresponsive and threatening due to their illness.

 Janitors: The janitor's job often requires physical work, such as lifting heavy objects or climbing ladders.
 This can pose a risk of injury.
 They may also come into contact with hazardous substances such as cleaning agents, chemicals or asbestos in older buildings.